Heath1979/Happy-Heath/README.md

 ## Introduction

-Happy Heath is a blog website showcasing local businesses and the Site Admins experience of them.
+Happy Heath is a website that aims to allow users to blogs about local businesses in a manner that provides a showcase for the,.
 This website has been developed as part of the Code Institute’s Full-Stack Developer Bootcamp course as my assessed project - focusing on a Django framework, Database manipulation, and CRUD functionality.
 This project is for educational purposes only.

 View live site here : [Happy Heath](https://happy-heath-3daa657fbb51.herokuapp.com/)